caduveloso/csf/posts/duck.md

 ---
-title: 'Social media for crypto incubator'
+title: "Crafting Twitter Designs and More for DuckDAO"
 metaTitle: 'Selection of branding work'
 metaDesc: 'Selection of branding work'
 socialImage: images/duck.png